fmuiin14/nh-fathul/README.md

 2. file data.json
 3. folder assets

+In URL page (https://fmuiin14.github.io/), I use .html because github pages not support .php.
+So I put the php file in zip file or another directory [in here](https://github.com/fmuiin14/nh-fathul)

 And you can see my result of mockup slicing for niagahoster.
 Nb: Honestly, this is my first time to learn Docker.
 I'm trying my best.
 I think, development using docker on windows is a little difficult.
 But I try to always eagerness to learn.
 Thank you.